oslabs-beta/Svault/README.md

 - Svault is an open-source developer library that simplifies the authentication process in SvelteKit projects.
 - Svault is flexible and lightweight, and allows the developer to decide which authentication types they would like to deploy in their application.
-- With native username/password authentication, implementing registration and login functionality has never been easier.
+- With native username/password authentication, implementing registration and login functionality have never been easier.
 Cookies and sessions are automatically created and deleted upon logout or expiration.
 - Svault also supports OAuth with a number of providers.
-Currently, Svault offers easy setup with Google, Github, and Discord, with more providers to come.
+Currently, it offers easy setup with Google, Github, and Discord, with more providers to come.
+- Bonus: Svault provides premade component buttons for implementing OAuth!
-- Currently, Svault's database adapter connects to the developer's SQL database, with additional database functionality in the works.
+- Currently, Svault's database adapter connects to the developer's PostgreSQL database, with additional database functionality in the works.

 ## Demo
 ***Gif or video here***

 ## Installation

-1. Navigate to your SvelteKit project directory on the command line
+1. Navigate to your SvelteKit project directory in the command line.
 2. Run:
 ```bash
 npm install svault